 Stressing the special importance of the Wardrop Strategic Dialogue as a core framework that successfully covers the full range of issues of bilateral cooperation;

+ACKNOWLEDGING the European aspirations and European choice of Georgia as an European State;

+[GE proposal: Recognising the remarkable progress Georgia has made in seeking to realize its ambition of full integration into the EU];

+[GE proposal:

+Recognizing the remarkable progress Georgia has made on its path towards NATO membership seeking to realise its ambition of membership of the North Atlantic Treaty Organisation (NATO). ;

+Committed to further support aspirant Georgia to join the North Atlantic Treaty Organisation (NATO) as per the Bucharest Summit decision that Georgia will become a member of the Alliance, reiterated by subsequent Summits;]

+[UK proposal: Recognising the remarkable progress Georgia has made on its path towards NATO membership .

+Committed to enhancing dialogue and practical cooperation in support of Georgia’s defence and security reform and the country’s NATO membership aspirations.“

-ACKNOWLEDGING the European aspirations and European choice of Georgia as an European State;GE proposal: RECOGNISING the common values of –democracy, respect for human rights and fundamental freedoms, and the rule of law –
+RECOGNISING the common values of –democracy, respect for human rights and fundamental freedoms, and the rule of law; –

 TAKING INTO ACCOUNT that this Agreement shall not prejudice and leaves open the way for future progressive devel opments in UK-Georgia relations;

-COMMITTED to further strengthening respect for fundamental freedoms, human rights, including the rights of persons belonging to minorities, democratic principles, the rule of law, and good governance, based on common values of the Parties;
+[GE Proposal: Delete COMMITTED to further strengthening respect for fundamental freedoms, human rights, including the rights of persons belonging to minorities, democratic principles, the rule of law, and good governance, based on common values of the Parties;]

+[UK proposal: Retain EU Text.
+COMMITTED to further strengthening respect for fundamental freedoms, human rights, , democratic principles, the rule of law, and good governance, based on common values of the Parties; ]

 WILLING to cooperate through wide-ranging spectrum of areas of common interest, such as the development of civil society, good governance, including in the field of taxation, trade integration and enhanced economic cooperation, institution building, public administration and civil service reform and fight against corruption, the reduction of poverty and cooperation in the field of freedom, security and justice necessary to effectively implement this Agreement;